cloudstaking/terraform-scaleway-polkadot/README.md

 # terraform-scaleway-polkadot

 Terraform module to bootstrap ready-to-use _single node_ (or optionally _active-standby_) Kusama/Polkadot validators in Scaleway.
-Besides infrastructure (security group, instance, volume, etc), it optionally pulls the latest snapshot from [Polkashots](https://polkashots.io) and creates the a docker-compose with the latest polkadot's release and nginx reverse proxy to libp2p port.
+Besides infrastructure (security group, instance, volume, etc), it optionally pulls the latest snapshot from [Polkashots](https://polkashots.io) and creates a docker-compose with the latest polkadot's release and nginx reverse proxy to libp2p port.

 ## Requirements